 Robin M. Katz is the outreach and public services librarian for Special Collections and University Archives at the University of California, Riverside in Riverside, CA. Robin first joined ACRL in 2007 and is your ACRL member of the week for July 10, 2017.

-1. Describe yourself in three words: Collegial, mentor, leader.
+1. Describe yourself in three words: Curious, strategic, and communicative.

-3. Describe ACRL in three words: Professional, educational, innovative.
+3. Describe ACRL in three words: An opportunity, a resource, and a community.

 Editor’s Note: Are you an ACRL member?
 Would you like to be featured as ACRL Member of the Week?
 Nominate a colleague?
 Contact Mary Jane Petrowski at firstname.lastname@example.org for more information.